reishenrique/auth-jwt-provider/README.md

 3. Token renewal: Ability to renew expired tokens without the need to re-request user credentials, maintaining the session active seamlessly.
 4. Integration with popular frameworks and libraries: Offering easy integration with web frameworks and popular libraries in various programming languages to simplify the authentication process in web and mobile applications.
 5. Management of signature keys: Facilitating the management of signature keys used to verify the authenticity of JWT tokens, including key rotation and protection against key leakage.
+6. Asynchronous processing: The implementation consists of adding asynchronous processing to user creation, using BullMQ along with a Redis connection instance.
+(This is still a topic that is being studied before implementation)

 ### Important Note!